The character sheet for Oniisama e...!

 - Taking the Heat: In the anime, when Miyuki and Megumi steal and try to burn the signatures for the Sorority dissolution (under the orders of Ogiwara and Komabayashi), Aya willingly takes the blame.

 - Too Dumb to Live: Aya's supreme arrogance and belief that she can pull a Karma Houdini on everything due to her social status get her physically (by either Mariko or Kaoru) or verbally (in the anime, by Tomoko and once by Fukiko) bitchslapped more than once.
 Specially when she taunts her rival Mariko due to her horrible home life - after pressing the already unstable Mariko's biggest Berserk Button to the freaking bottom, she gets slashed by her boxcutter in public.

 A junior Sorority member, who came in alongside Nanako and Mariko.
 Episode 15 of the anime focuses on her and her issues.

-Chekhov's Gunman: In the anime we get to see her in episode 11, where she and one of her friends wonder to themselves if it's true that Fukiko singlehandedly decided to get Nanako in the Sorority in front of a peeved Mariko.
+- Chekhov's Gunman: In the anime she's first seen in episode 11, where she and one of her friends wonder to themselves if it's true that Fukiko singlehandedly decided to get Nanako in the Sorority in front of a peeved Mariko.
 Cue episode 15...